 The spectacular dolerite columns and cliffs along the coastline of the Tasman National Park are popular areas for climbing and abseiling.
 Sea stacks north of Fortescue Bay, the "Candlestick" and "Totem pole" at Cape Hauy and more recently the clifflines around Mount Brown are used by climbers, abseilers and commercial operators.
 Please note that no bolting is permitted.

 All of the cliffs climbed are National Estate listed for their geoheritage values and are accessed off the existing walking track network.
 Please use only existing tracks and do not add to track proliferation by creating new pads.

-Within the park there is a recently redeveloped hang gliding launch site overlooking Pirates Bay which is used periodically by hang gliding clubs, and enthusiasts when conditions are suitable.
+Within the park there is a hang gliding launch site overlooking Pirates Bay which is used periodically by hang gliding clubs, and enthusiasts when conditions are suitable.
 Landing is only permitted in a designated area on Pirates Bay Beach in Pirates Bay State Reserve.

 Bushwalking tracks are found throughout the park.
 Walks vary from pleasant strolls along the beach and rocks to longer and more energetic walks.
 Many walks provide spectacular views of the rugged coastal formations.
 Walking opportunities range from short strolls and half day walks to 2-3 day overnight walks.

 The park is home to Tasmania’s newest walking experience, the Three Capes Track.
 This pre-booked walk has been designed as an achievable experience for a wide range of ages and abilities.
 Over four days and three nights, walkers will cover the 46 kilometres, taking in tall eucalypt forests, coastal heath and Australia’s highest sea cliffs.
 Evenings are spent in warm and comfortable environmentally-sensitive cabins.
 For more information and to book your adventure, visit www.threecapestrack.com.au